 – a certificate

 – a donation of 3000 euros, provided by the E.W.
-Beth Foundation
+Beth Foundation.
+In case two dissertations are selected, the prize will be split between the winners.

 – an invitation to submit the dissertation, possibly after revision, for publication in FoLLI Publications on Logic, Language and Information (Springer)